Are repairs to investment property tax deductible?

 It’s pretty long and complex… so I’ll summarise what questions you need to ask yourself before you claim the work as an outright deduction or not.
 If not, you will need to organise a Tax Depreciation Schedule.

-There are four basic tests that need to be satisfied before you can claim work as an outright deduction:
+Four basic tests need to be satisfied before you can claim work as an outright deduction:

 - Repairs carried out when you initially buy a property are defined as “initial repairs” and cannot be claimed as an outright deduction.